liamchampton/Deploy-To-IBM-Cloud-With-GitHub-Actions/workshop-instructions/step-4-push-to-cf.md

 `$ ibmcloud target --cf`

+**If you get an error, ensure you have the IBM Cloud Foundry Plugin installed for the IBM Cloud CLI.
+To install it, run this command `$ ibmcloud cf install`**

 Now the setup is complete, lets write some YAML!

 Open the `manifest.yml` file.
 This file will contain all the configuration IBM Cloud needs to deploy your application.
 Copy the code snippet below and paste it into your file. **Make sure to change the parts unique to your deployment**